-Texas Farm Credit, a rural lending cooperative, recently awarded $10,000 in scholarships to five students across the state through the 2018 Marsha Martin Scholarship Program.
+Texas Farm Credit, a rural lending cooperative, recently awarded $2,000 scholarships to six students across the state through the 2020 Marsha Martin Scholarship Program.

-The scholarships honor the memory of Marsha Pyle Martin, a native of Paris, Texas, who at the time of her death in January 2000 was chairman and chief executive officer of the Farm Credit Administration, which regulates the nationwide Farm Credit System.
-Since 2000, the co-op has presented $136,500 in college scholarships to students who are pursuing agriculture-related fields.
-Texas Farm Credit also donates $500 to each recipient’s 4-H club or FFA chapter.
+The scholarships honor the memory of Marsha Pyle Martin, a native of Paris, Texas, who at the time of her death in January 2000 was chairman and chief executive officer of the Farm Credit Administration.
+Since 2000, Texas Farm Credit has presented $158,500 in college scholarships to students who are pursuing agriculture-related degrees.
+The co-op also donates $500 to each recipient’s 4-H club or FFA chapter.

 Texas Farm Credit finances agricultural operations, agribusinesses, homes and rural real estate, and offers a variety of insurance services.
 Headquartered in Robstown, Texas, it serves 100 Texas counties and is part of the Farm Credit System, a nationwide network of rural lending cooperatives established in 1916.